Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Methodology

-where SSE is the sum of squared errors and SST is the total sum of squares.
-It indicates the proportion of variation in the dependent variable that is explained by the model.
+Here, SSE is the sum of squared errors and SST is the total sum of squares, indicating the proportion of variation in the dependent variable that is explained by the model.
 A higher pseudo-$R^2$ suggests better explanatory power.